Citizenship

 Yes, some countries do not limit the number of nationalities their citizens hold.

 However, there are also countries that do not allow multiple citizenships.
 Some of them even consider having dual citizenship a criminal offence.
 These are some Asian states, African countries, and others.
-Some European countries, for example, Austria, the Netherlands, and Germany, oblige to give up the previous passport.
+Some European countries, for example, Austria, the Netherlands, and Germany, oblige to renounce the previous passport.

 • How many citizenships can you hold in the USA?

 The USA allows dual citizenship and does not require giving up a previous passport.
-But before you apply for US citizenship, it is essential to contact the embassy of your home country to find out whether that country allows multiple citizenships.
-Otherwise, you may lose your citizenship in that country without knowing.
+But before a person applies for US citizenship, it is essential to contact the embassy of their home country to find out whether that country allows multiple citizenships.
+Otherwise, one may lose your citizenship in that country without knowing.

 • Does the UK allow triple citizenship?

-Yes.
-The United Kingdom allows triple citizenship.
-To obtain British citizenship, you do need to give up your previous passports
+Yes, the United Kingdom allows triple citizenship.
+To obtain British citizenship, one does not need to renounce their previous passports.

 • Is there a difference between dual citizenship and multiple citizenship?

-Multinationals are considered to have second or multiple citizenships when there’s no dual citizenship agreement between the countries.
-This means that each country considers a person exclusively its own citizen and obliges them, for example, to pay taxes irrespective of the country of residence.
+Multiple citizenship refers to the status of an individual who holds citizenship in more than two countries simultaneously, where there’s no dual citizenship agreement between the countries.
+This means that each country considers a person exclusively its own citizen and obliges them, for example, to pay taxes regardless of the country of residence.